-Pomona College Admissions
+Get Into Pomona College

-Pomona ranks #4 (tie with Wellesley and Swarthmore) for National Liberal Arts Colleges according to the most recent issue of U.S. News and World Report.
+Pomona ranks #7 (tie with Wellesley and Claremont McKenna) for National Liberal Arts Colleges according to the most recent issue of U.S. News and World Report.
 Founded in 1887, Pomona hosts about 1,700 students on its 140-acre campus in Claremont, California, which is situated 35 miles east of LA.
 Pomona is the founding member of the Claremont Colleges, and as such, students at Pomona are free to take classes at the two graduate colleges, Claremont Graduate University and Keck Graduate Institute, or any of the remaining 5C’s: Scripps, Claremont McKenna, Harvey Mudd, and Pitzer.
 Together, the Claremont Colleges are situated on 546 acres of land, and their 8,500 students enjoy 7 campuses that are all within a mile walk of each other.

 At Pomona, 94 percent of students live in one of 16 residence halls all four years.
 25 percent of students at Pomona compete on varsity teams alongside Pitzer varsity athletes in the NCAA Division III.
 The 21 varsity teams of Sagehens (students from Pomona and Pitzer) compete against Claremont McKenna, Harvey Mudd, and Scripps, but students on club teams play together with members of all the 5Cs.
 In addition to varsity and club teams, Pomona offers intramural sports and outings through their Outdoor Education Center.
 Students looking to join a small community on campus can join one of the Claremont College’s 308 clubs and organizations.
 Through athletics and these extra-curricular clubs, students at Pomona meet peers that hail from all over the world.
 The incoming Class of 2027 boasts an especially diverse class including students from all 50 states and 65 other countries.
 These students enjoy campus traditions together, like “fountaining,” “Nochella,”and departing on school-sponsored trips to explore the 47 must-sees in the area.